 The latest figures include 23% who Strongly Approve of the way Obama is performing as president and 42% who Strongly Disapprove.
 This gives him a Presidential Approval Index rating of -19.

 Results are updated daily at 9:30 a.m.
 Eastern (sign up for free daily e-mail update).

-Republicans have edged ahead of Democrats on the Generic Congressional Ballot for the week ending May 19.
+Republicans still hold a five-point lead over Democrats on the Generic Congressional Ballot for the week ending December 8.

 In the final full month of his Presidency, just 13% of American adults said they Strongly Approved of the way that George W. Bush performed his job as president.
 Forty-three percent (43%) Strongly Disapproved.